openebs-archive/cstor-csi/README.md

 1) `Waiting for CVC to be bound`: Implies volume components are still being created
 2) `Volume is not ready: Replicas yet to connect to controller`: Implies volume components are already created but yet to interact with each other.

-On successful completion of these steps the application pod can be seen in running status.
+On successful completion of these steps the application pod can be seen in running state.
 ### NOTE
 This is very much a work in progress and is currently considered as `experimental`.